Contact Us Today (424) 372-3112

 Contact Cron, Israels & Stark for more information about posting bail and defense against the criminal charges.

-If you or a family member were arrested for allegedly committing a crime, call our Los Angeles criminal defense attorneys who can assist you on getting released from custody.
+If you or a family member was arrested for allegedly committing a crime, call our Los Angeles criminal defense attorneys.
+They can assist you in getting released from custody.

 About the Author